|

 The Worst Group:

 Soon enough, frustration consolidates into a search for reasons, to supposedly offer an objective explanation for the deterioration of their sense of being a pair.
 From here, the way is short to dismantling their state of pairedness entirely, out of bitterness and mutual accusation, based on causes that are beside the point and usually imaginary: He/she doesn’t understand me/consider my needs/ is selfish.
-Her mother/his mother, etc. All of this has usually followed many wearying attempts at compromise and counseling, which have taken the couple far away from the real cause.
+Her mother/his mother, etc. All of this has usually followed many wearing attempts at compromise and counseling, which have taken the couple far away from the real cause.

 When No Routine Exists

 During the courting period, no routine exists, and it is difficult for the couple to understand a condition of routine.
 During this period, there is instead a condition of the emotional exertion of mutual attraction.
 This attraction is further nourished by the tension of curiosity, about the realization of yearning, which beckons in the prospect of pairedness.
 The couple is unable to fully understand the dangers that lie in wait for them in the form of creeping routine, once they have finally attained their heart’s desire.
-After all, don’t they deserve some rest from the tension of “before”?
+After all, won’t they deserve some rest from the tension of “before”?
 They have difficulty accepting the fact that a future threat exists that could destroy the idyllic state they have attained at such great effort.

 The number of cases in which pairedness deteriorates on the basis of a lack of emotional dynamics is far greater than estimated, and often not visible to the eye.
 Attributing malevolent intentions is misleading.
-It has nothing to do with the real complaint, and causes a search for guilty parties that only moves the couple further away from exposing the real cause.
+It has nothing to do with the real complaint, and causes a search for guilty parties that only leads the couple further away from exposing the real cause.

 An Existential Tragedy

-It is common among couples that the woman is endowed with considerable initiating potential, and easily capable of arriving quite naturally at a point of encounter with her passive husband.
+It is common among couples that the wife is endowed with considerable initiating potential, and is easily capable of arriving quite naturally at a point of encounter with her passive husband.
 However, due to a certain type of traditional upbringing, this blessed abundance of initiative is held back.
 From grandmother to granddaughter, provisions are supplied for the long journey into pairedness, to guarantee her happiness: Protect your own honor, granddaughter dear, don’t court him, courting him will make him despise you.
 He will take you for granted; you will be cheap in his eyes.
-Let him exhaust himself to bitterness courting you, until you finally accept him; then your husband will hold you dear, etc. etc.
+Let him exhaust himself to bitterness courting you, until you finally accept him; then your husband will hold you dear, etc. etc. In such cases, an artificial gap is created, yet this artificial gap causes a frustration that is no less painful than the one experienced by a couple genuinely deficient in mutual initiative.

 A typical example is the couple where the woman is blessed with a free-flowing, bubbling, initiative-taking personality.
 Truth to tell, it was this initiative-taking personality that first attracted her dry and passive husband to her, while she admired him for his high level of intellect, or scholarship, or professionalism.
+Yet lo and behold, after their marriage, the lady envelops herself in utter, infuriating passivity.
+She has become the inhibited wife.

 All else having failed, their despairing counselors send the couple to us.
 She opens her case with a furious attack: You men lack a woman’s sharp senses.
 For years now, I have not been fulfilling my obligation to purify myself in the mikveh, just to test him.
 He never once bothered to comment, never once asked why I was not pure.
 There can be only one reason for this: There is another woman in his life.